roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  It gave the impression of magic.
 Kerri watched the tip of his tongue dart out to caress the very end of her protruding clit and her mind exploded with brilliant flashes of bright light.
 Then he rolled the throbbing mass around with his tongue and Kerri's hips rolled from side to side.
 To survive, she willed her brain into another universe and watched the action unfold as if she were someone else.
 She must resist, halt the session before something drastic occurred and Kerri shut her eyes tightly.
 Rolling her head back so it tilted away from the ugly teacher, she welcomed the loss of sight.
 The only problem was that Mr. Tovell devoured the raw clitoris and sucked as hard as he could.

  Suddenly a short, fat finger pierced her sphere.
 He pumped it like crazy allowing the fingernail to rake over the tender, vaginal walls.
 "Oh gawd, no, no, don't, oh don't," came the cries of a failing woman.
 Kerri wasn't begging the vile man to stop, she was pleading with her soul to quiet.
 She must fake it, fake that he was accomplishing his wicked goal and Kerri remembered how he promised to keep things a secret.
-Report_Story #2